Perry5596/APUSH-Notes/Colonial North America (1607-1754)/The_13_Colonies_And_The_British_Empire.md

 1. Oglethorpe's venture was unsuccessful and Geogria became a royal colony in 1752
 1. Eventually, Georgia adopted the plantation system of their neighboring South Carolina
 1. Will eventually become home to a bunch of `loyalists` (People still loyal to England and people that are from England)

+## Colonial Economies

+1. New England:
+   - Rocky soil and long winters meant mostly small subistence farming
+   - Logging, shipbuilding, fishing, trading, and rum-distilling
+1. Middle Colonies:
+   - Rich soil produced an abundace of wheat and corn
+   - Indentured servants and hired laborers were common
+   - Small-scale manufacturing developed
+   - Trade led to the growth of Philadelphia and New York
+1. Southern Colonies:
+   - Most people lived on small subsistence farms
+   - Few were able to afford large plantations with slave labor
+   - Chesapeake: tobacco and timber
+   - S. Carolina and Georgia: rice and indigo

+## Religion in the Colonies

+1. The overwhelming majority of the colonists belonged to various protestant churches:
+   - Presbyterian, Anglican, Lutheran, Quaker, Baptist, Methodist, ect.
+1. **The Great Awakening 1730s-1740s**
+   - Movement of religious revival among the masses of colonists
+   - Lead by pastors Jonathan Edwards and George Whitefield
+1. Impacts of the Great Awakening
+   - Ministers lost some authority as people began to read the Bible at home
+   - Churces split into many denominations
+   - Inspired more democratic ideals and a shift away from authority of politicians.

+## COlonial Culture

+1. Until the 1700s, most colonist were preoccupied with survival and didn't have time for leisure activities like creating art or literature
+1. Architecture:
+   - Imitaded Georgian Style of London
+1. Literature:
+   - Early colonial literature centered around religion during the Great Awakening
+   - Poetry of Phillis Wheatley was noteworthy because of its high quality and her triumph over slavery
+   - Benjamin Franklin was the most popular writer of the era

+### The Zenger Case

+1735, Peter Zenger, a journalist in New York and was put on trial for openly criticizing New York's royal governor.
+His lawyer argued that what he had written was true.
+Regardless, according to English law, injuring the governor's reputation was a crime.
+The jury ignored English law and acquitted Zenger.
+While this didn'y ensure freedom of the press, it encouraged the newspapers to be truthful in their work.

+## Enlightenment

+The enlightenment was an intellectual movement in Europe that emphasized reason, individualism, and scientific thought.
+This movement had a profound impact on American thinking.
+The writings of **John Locke** argued that there are "natural laws" or rights that shojuld be enjoyed by every human.
+These ideas would provide a basis for the American Revolution and eventually the US Constitution.